NASRO Course Hosting Information and Requirements

 - The class maximum will be the capacity of the training room, not to exceed 50 attendees.

-- Provide information on at least two safe, clean, and convenient hotels for attendees and NASRO Instructor(s).
+- Provide information on at least two safe, clean, and convenient, and reasonably priced hotels for attendees and NASRO Instructor(s).

 - Contact local hotels to request a discounted rate for NASRO training attendees and provide the discounted rate and code information to NASRO.